ndeshpa/eurekaclinical-protempa-service/README.md

 Latest release: [![Latest release](https://maven-badges.herokuapp.com/maven-central/org.eurekaclinical/eurekaclinical-protempa-service/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.eurekaclinical/eurekaclinical-protempa-service)

+## Version 1.0.1
+The initial release inadvertently included pre-release versions of various dependencies.
+This release corrects that.
+No behavior changes are anticipated.

 ## Version 1.0
 This service is a refactoring of the eureka-protempa-etl module of the eureka project.
 It replaces the eureka-protempa-etl module.
 The current functionality is the same as in the last release of the eureka project.